Skip to Main Content

 The Young Washington Discussion Guide is brought to you by BRI and George Washington's Mount Vernon to help bring the film to life for students.

-A full set of classroom-ready lessons that leverage pivotal moments from Young Washington to explore how Washington's early experiences, including his failures, helped shape him into a civic leader.
-These resources will be released this summer to our Educator Newsletter list and will allow educators to integrate clips from the film into their classrooms.
+BRI has developed a set of classroom-ready activities that leverage pivotal moments from Young Washington to explore how Washington's early experiences, including his failures, helped shape him into a civic leader.
+Strategies and tips to apply these resources in classrooms will be available in our Educator Newsletter list to display best practices and share ideas to increase critical thinking among students.

 Excerpts from George Washington's Diary (1753-1754)